El Al has a fairly terrible frequent flyer program (which is why I’m not a fan of the HAS credit card for example).

 Need AA miles?

-You can signup for an AA credit card, however that card has become very difficult to churn and you will do better spending money on the Starwood card as you can always transfer 20,000 Starwood points for 25,000 AA miles.
+You can signup for an AA credit card, however that card has become very difficult to burn and you will do better spending money on the Starwood card as you can always transfer 20,000 Starwood points for 25,000 AA miles.
 The Starwood Consumer AMEX and the Starwood Business AMEX both give 25,000 bonus Starpoints for opening them up and spending $5,000 in 6 months (browse incognito or delete cookies if you do not see the 25K offer).
 Plus AMEX runs incredible promotions year round that easily make up for the $65 annual fee (which is waived the first year anyway) and they have top-notch return and warranty protections.

 You can book a one-way between Israel and the following zones (For Coach, Business, and First) for the following amounts (you can mix and match OneWorld and non-alliance partner airlines like El Al on the same ticket with this award chart):